 Okay Now that i've discuss some familiar characters lets talk about some of the newer ones starting of with..

-Listen, Hit by far is hands down the most badass and interesting characters to be introduce in the show!
+Hit in my opinion, is by far one of the most badass and interesting characters to be introduce in the show.
 His first appearance left quite a mark, A 1000+ Year old Assassin who never misses a assassination target throughout his life defeating the likes of Vegeta in a matter of seconds.
-He owns my favorite abilities and techniques in the Dragon Ball universe being the Time Skip techniques which just make him different in many ways to a lot of characters I've seen throughout the franchise and someone who is super composed, methodical in his outlook and strikes a code of loyal intent in his line of work.
+He owns my favorite abilities and techniques in the Dragon Ball universe being the Time Skip techniques which just make him different in many ways to a lot of characters I've seen throughout the franchise and someone who is super composed, methodical in his outlook and strikes a code of loyal intent in his line of work and with a very interesting fighting style to call his own.

 A generic weak-willed Saiyan warrior who just looks up to vegeta as a Mentor we don't really know that much about cabbe let alone why he was chosen on universe 6 team in the first place apart from just being saiyan who couldn't transform who eventually does. thats about it of cabbe, i honestly did not think much of him honestly.